 Scared to Move Forward or Change?
 A Surprising Revelation About Fear

-Your fear could be telling you to act, right now.
+Your fear could be telling you to act right now.

 Posted Jul 14, 2011

 In my own life and working with coaching clients, the focus is usually on getting past fear(s) and doing whatever it is that the fear stands in the way of.
-Recently, though, I read a blog post from Seth Godin which made me gasp.
+Recently, though, I read a blog post from Seth Godin that made me gasp.

 Its truth hit me like a wave of cold water: fear can be a much more critical, time-sensitive sign than we realize, and we may hesitate or shy away at our peril.